 Due on receipt is appropriate for small one-time projects (under $500) or new clients you're testing.
 Don't use it for ongoing retainer clients — it reads as distrust after a solid working relationship is established.

-Late fees: 1.5% per month (18% annually) is the industry standard and is defensible in court in all 50 US states and Canadian provinces.
-Include the clause on every invoice.
+Late fees: 1.5% per month (18% annually) is the widely used rate.
+Whether it is enforceable depends on your jurisdiction and on whether the term was disclosed before the work began — which means it belongs in your contract and on every invoice from the first one, not added retroactively to a late one.
 If you have a client who chronically pays late, start invoicing the late fee — it either changes their behavior or you get compensated for your float.

 Invoice Numbering and Recordkeeping